githubninpoka/StockForThePeople/README.md

 - Use chart.js
 - setup a simple outputcache in the WebApi
 - Decided to NOT implement a separate Component Library for now
+- in the multi asset functionality, implement Task.Whenall for calling multiple endpoints

 - Store data:
 - Monthly (manual process)